jvanhei/demand_forecasting_challenge/README.md

     None

-Make the last column the target we want to predict
+Move the target column to the end of the dataframe.

 ```python